 - We all process and absorb food in a different way.

-- 3,500 calories isn’t 1 pound of fat.
+- 3,500 calories aren’t 1 pound of fat.
 Not all calories are equal.
 This thought process sets you up for failure.

 As you can imagine, it can feel like you’re doing “everything right” and still not losing weight.
 How discouraging!
 This frustration is what often makes us think our metabolisms are broken.
 Or we decide to resort to some crash diet, a million supplements, or even weight loss injections.